knapii-developments/javascript/JSFundamentals/compareObj/compareObj.md

 # Comparing two objects

-This is a Challenge I found from w3resouruce.
+This is a challenge I found from w3resource.
 This is challenge number 1.

+Prompt: Write a JavaScript program to compare two objects to determine if the first  one contains equivalent property values to the second one.

+## Solution

 I did the challenge 3 different ways.
-Here we can see how to utilize array methods every() and forEach().
+Here we can see how to utilize array methods every() and some().

-Prompt: Write a JavaScript program to compare two objects to determine if the first  one contains equivalent property values to the second one.
+For the first way I gab the key values by using .getOwnPropertyNames() which returns an array of key values.
+I then check lengths and if the lengths are then same I iterate thru the array to ensure the property values are the same.

 ```javascript
 function isEqual(objA, objB){